yaj030/california-license-plates/README.md

 # California License Plates

 A tool to search the California DMV website for available custom license plate names.
+This is a branch from [Zeke's work](https://github.com/zeke/california-license-plates).
+Changed the require() to import to make things work.
+I am not a js person, I made it work but don't know exactly how.

 <img width="947" alt="CLI" src="https://user-images.githubusercontent.com/2289/121766364-0fc8eb00-cb06-11eb-83d5-bf86f6b2282b.png">